Too Sick For School

 If the child has no fever or a severe cough, don’t keep the child home.
 If your child has a fever of 100 degrees or higher, they need to stay home.

-If your child has a fever above 100 degrees, please keep then home.
+If your child has a temperature above 100 degrees, please keep them home.
 If the fever is accompanied by a sore throat, earache. nausea, listlessness or a rash, the child may be contagious and should stay home.
-The student may return to school once the fever has been normal for 24 hours without the use of tylenol or advil.
+The student may return to school once the fever has been normal 9below 100 degrees for 24 hours without the use of acetaminophen or ibuprofen.

 Diarrhea or Vomiting

-If either of these occur at home, the child should stay home.
+If either of these occurs at home, the child should stay home.
+When symptoms have stopped for 24 hours, he/she may return to school.

 Strep Throat or Scarlet Fever